 • Development of methods or tools that enable the measurement of the impact of climate actions.
-There currently is insufficient clarity about which FI actions lead to GHG emissions in the real economy.
-FIs should engage with relevant service providers to develop tools that allow the FI to build a better understanding of the impact of their actions on GHG emissions, and adjust their strategies according to the findings of these analyses.
+There currently is insufficient clarity about which FI actions lead to greenhouse gas emissions in the real economy.
+FIs should engage with relevant service providers to develop tools that allow the FI to build a better understanding of the impact of their actions on greenhouse gas emissions, and adjust their strategies according to the findings of these analyses.